spica-engine/spica/docs/content/concept/bucket.md

 NOTE: To make history feature works, you need to have a MongoDB with 3 replica sets.
 You can see each revisions by clicking history on right side of screen.

+## Real-time

+This feature helps you to connect bucket collections and listen to the bucket data and their changes in real-time to handle constantly changing workloads.
+Unlike API calls, retrieved data will always be actual.
+You can skip some data row or limit the amount of data you'll get.
+Sorting and filtering are also supported.
+Real-time bucket system is mostly useful for chat applications, reservation systems and accounting.